John Francis Hennessy: Professional life

 John Hennessy was in partnership with Joseph Sheerin as Sheerin & Hennessy from 1884 until Sheerin left the partnership in 1912.
 Both were devout Catholics, active in Church charities, and were friends of Archbishop (Cardinal) Moran, and were commissioned for a number of large projects for the church, including two large colleges and the Cathedral of St Mary and St Joseph in Armidale, in country NSW.
 Hennessy then went into partnership with his son, also named, John Francis Hennessy, as Hennessy & Hennessy from 1912 to 1923, when he retired.
 His son retained the name and went make the firm one of the most successful commercial practices in the 1930s in Australia and New Zealand.

 Later life

-John Hennessy died only a year after retiring on November 1924 at his home in Belmore Street, Burwood.
+John Hennessy died only a year after retiring in November 1924 at his home in Belmore Street, Burwood.
 His requiem mass was held at St Mary's Catholic Church in Concord where he regularly worshipped.
 He was buried in Rookwood Cemetery.